Why Is Having a Will Important?

 During a time of grief and sadness, providing written directives and guidance helps to eliminate stress and uncertainty, allowing your loved ones to focus on processing their grief.

 2. Designate a Legal Guardian for Your Minor Children

 If you have children under 18 years old, you should designate who you want to be a legal guardian in your Will and Last Testament.
 Holding a conversation with the potential legal guardian in advance helps ensure that they are aware of their responsibilities and won’t be shocked in the case of your death.

 3. Distribute Your Assets and Name Your Beneficiaries

 Distributing your assets after death is one of the main benefits of having a will.
 Carefully consider who should inherit your property, bank accounts, investments, and other assets.
 It is important to note, beneficiary designations on life insurance and retirement accounts (such as a 401(k) or IRA) transfer outside of the Will and Last Testament.

-Just because you update your Will and Last Testament does not mean you that you do not need to update your beneficiary designations.
+Just because you update your Will and Last Testament does not mean that you do not need to update your beneficiary designations.
 Beneficiary designations take precedence over your Will and Last Testament and are an important part of your overall Estate Plan.